-Hair loss is very common in the African community, and it can be a sensitive subject for people who are losing hair in their early 20s.
-Hair loss can occur through the heavy use of hair creams, tight braiding and hair extensions over time.
+Hair loss is very common in the African community, and it can be a sensitive subject for people losing hair in their early 20s.
+Hair loss can occur through the heavy use of hair creams, tight braiding, and hair extensions over time.

 Each Race Has Its Own Hair Transplantation